-At Moore, Schulman & Moore, APC, our divorce and family law team is highly experienced in handling a wide range of domestic violence claims.
-Day in and day out, we fight to protect the rights of men and women throughout the San Diego region.
+At Moore, Schulman & Moore, APC, our domestic violence attorneys in San Diego are highly experienced in handling a wide range of abuse claims.
+Day in and day out, we fight to protect the rights of men and women throughout the greater San Diego area.

-When you entrust our team with your case, you can rest easily knowing we will provide:
+When you entrust our San Diego domestic violence lawyers with your case, you can rest easily knowing we will provide: